cloudblog004/fantasticfoodies/content/en/posts/2028-steps-to-prepare-favorite-pasta-w-pork-sausage-chicken-and-veggies.md

 1. Get  chopped tomatoe
 1. Prepare box penne pasta
 1. Get jar Ragu roasted garlic parmesan
-1. Get  salt &amp; pepper
+1. Get  salt & pepper

-Quick and easy weeknight meal, that is also I used some spinach &amp; artichoke chicken sausage I had in the freezer, and just a few veggies.
+Quick and easy weeknight meal, that is also I used some spinach & artichoke chicken sausage I had in the freezer, and just a few veggies.
 This balsamic pasta is a huge hit at my house. chicken sausage: replaces traditional pork sausage.
 I like to use chicken and apple or Italian style sausage links here. broccoli: adds freshness and lots of dark green, cruciferous veggie nutrition.
 You can also try broccoli rabe or even fresh spinach or kale. parmesan cheese: for that deliciously salty.

 <!--inarticleads2-->